 A controlled vocabulary is used throughout this program.
 Children read only those words containing letters/letter clusters, sounds, and syllable division patterns that have been taught.
 This provides immediate reinforcement of concepts learned and ensures that children experience continued success as they learn to read.
 Although they will gradually transfer their newly acquired skills to other reading material, it is best to focus children's independent reading on the controlled texts provided until they have mastered some basic decoding skills.
 These texts will gradually increase in length and difficulty.
+For example, the worksheets begin with single words, then progress to single sentences and, finally, entire paragraphs.
+The Decodable and Fluency Readers follow a similar pattern of incremental development.

 The words and passages on worksheets and in readers serve several purposes: (1) they help improve children's reading fluency; (2) they help you evaluate how well children apply concepts they learned in class; and (3) they help you determine whether children understand what they read.
 The worksheets and readers also contain questions designed to test comprehension, to provide writing practice, and to expose children to a standardized testing format.
 In order for this program to work effectively, children should be given the opportunity to read aloud to someone every day.
-Children may read from the worksheets (including the High-Frequency Word Box), a controlled reader, or Fluency Word Lists and Passages.
+Children may read from the Worksheets (including the High-Frequency Word Box), a controlled reader, or Fluency Word Lists and Passages.
 Always allow them to refer to the Wall Cards or their Reference Booklets for help.